PabloMP2P/ClassyC/README.md

    ```
 - **CLASSYC_DISABLE_RUNTIME_CHECKS**: Disable runtime checks for inheritance depth.
 Default: not defined.
 - **CLASSYC_ENABLE_COMPILE_TIME_CHECKS**: Enable compile-time checks for inheritance depth.
 Default: not defined.
-- **CLASSYC_DISABLE_ASYNC_METHODS**: Disable asynchronous methods (and therefore not require thread support headers).
-Default: not defined.
-- **CLASSYC_DISABLE_THREAD_SLEEP**: Disable thread sleep.
-In Windows, this avoids the need of inclusion of the windows.h header.
-Default: not defined.
 ## Additional notes
 - ClassyC supports automatic destruction of objects when they go out of scope if the compiler supports the `__attribute__((__cleanup__))` attribute (e.g., GCC and Clang).
 - Class definitions must be at the global scope.
 Objects can be declared at any scope, but can't be instantiated outside a function.
 Interfaces are declared in the top-level scope, before any class that uses them.